iamgdevvv/iamgdevvv/README.md

 To edit the base layouts of all pages, edit the `src/layouts/BaseTemplate.astro` file.

-To edit the layout of a blog article, edit the `src/layouts/BlogPost.astro` file.
+To edit the layout of a projects article, edit the `src/layouts/ProjectProject.astro` file.

-### Blog content
+### Project content

-To add blog content, insert `.md` files in the `src/content/` directory.
+To add projects content, insert `.md` files in the `src/content/` directory.

-To add images in blog articles, insert a folder in the `src/content/` directory, add both the `.md` and image files into the new folder, and reference the image in your `.md` file.
+To add images in projects articles, insert a folder in the `src/content/` directory, add both the `.md` and image files into the new folder, and reference the image in your `.md` file.

 ## Theming

 To change the theme colours of the site, edit the `src/styles/app.css` file.

-To change the fonts of the site, add your font files into `/public`, add it as a `@font-face` in the `src/styles/app.css` file, as a `fontFamily` in the `tailwind.config.js` file, and apply the new font class to the `body` tag in the `src/layouts/BaseTemplate.astro` file.
+To change the fonts of the site, add your font files into `/public`, add it as a `@font-face` in the `src/styles/app.css` file, as a `fontFamily` in the `tailwind.config.js` file, and apply the new font class to the `body` stack in the `src/layouts/BaseTemplate.astro` file.